Muirfield/pocketmine-plugins/GrabBag/README.md

 * followers: List who is following who
 * followme: Make a player follow you
 * followme-off: stop making a player follow you
-* ftserver: Traver to remove servers
+* ftserver: Travel to remove servers
 * poptp: Returns to the previous location
 * pushtp: Saves current location and teleport
 * spawn: Teleport player to spawn point